nikhilshinde95/Day2_Task1_27-06-2024/README.md

 - *Repository*: Manages data access using JPA.
 - *Entity*: Represents the MCQ question table in the database.
 - *Logging*: Implemented using SLF4J.
-- *Exception Handling*: Custom exceptions and global exception handlers.
+- *Exception Handling*: Custom exceptions.
 - *Testing*: Unit tests using JUnit 5 and Mockito.

 ## Setup Instructions